GabrielusR/client-manager/README.md

 # Client Manager
 ---

-Cliente Manager is a client contact management web application developed with Bootstrap, PHP and MySQL.
+Client Manager is a client contact management web application developed with Bootstrap, PHP and MySQL.